steinbergmedia/halion-script-api/src/HALion-Script/pages/What-is-HALion-Script.md

 ---

 HALion Script allows you to customize and expand the features of HALion to a great extent.
 It is a domain-specific programming language based on the Lua scripting language.
 It comes with many functions tailored to HALion, while maintaining the general programmability of Lua.
 HALion Script allows you to manipulate musical events, access and modify parameters of HALion, control the behavior of macro pages, and much more.
-All of this can enhance your instrument creations greatly.
+All of this can enhance your instrument creation greatly.

 **Fields of application:**